vmikeska/myblog/input/posts/you-might-not-need-unittests.md

 So this was enough of the history, let's begin with the scenarios where you might not need unit tests for.
 To have unit tests in your project, it's alwasy a big dependency and overhead.
 Yes, if it is a professional project,  when written well, later in your project you will benefit from this dependency.
 You just have to find a right moment to start.

 The right moment is definitelly not right at the beginning of the application, when architecture is shaping.
 You will we modifying your interfaces a lot, every day, maybe every hour.
 This is really not a good time for unit tests, every time you make a change to your code/interface, there is usually a need to change the unit tests as well.
-Sometimes
+Sometimes they are needed, but definitely do just hi level interfaces coverage, like Web API method or a root metods you are calling there.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjMzNzI0NjUsLTEyMDQ1MjI5NjAsOT
+eyJoaXN0b3J5IjpbNjQxMDAyNjExLC0xMjA0NTIyOTYwLDk3MD
-cwODE4NDY4LDIwNDgyNDk0MDAsMTY5NzgwMTIwNywtMTE5MTY1
+gxODQ2OCwyMDQ4MjQ5NDAwLDE2OTc4MDEyMDcsLTExOTE2NTI1
-MjU0NCw3NTk2MjY4MjQsLTEzNTU4NjI0OTEsLTE4NTgyNjg5OD
+NDQsNzU5NjI2ODI0LC0xMzU1ODYyNDkxLC0xODU4MjY4OTg2LC
-YsLTIzNDU1NTIwNiwtNzI1MTIxMDUsNDk3ODE4ODEwLC0yMDg4
+0yMzQ1NTUyMDYsLTcyNTEyMTA1LDQ5NzgxODgxMCwtMjA4ODc0
-NzQ2NjEyXX0=
+NjYxMl19
 -->